top of page

 Conwy Castle

-Conwy Castle was built by Edward I, during his conquest of Wales, during the late 13th century CE.
+Conwy Castle was also built by Edward I, during his conquest of Wales, during the late 13th century.
 Conwy is around 30 km away from Caernarfon.

 Conwy inner courtyard

-It is often considered that Conwy to be one of the finest examples of late 13th century and early 14th century military architecture in Europe.
+It is often considered that Conwy to be one of the finest examples of Middle Ages military architecture in Europe.
 It is also one of the best preserved.

 Conwy castle site plan (from internet)